cmlee2/Python-Final-Project/README.md

 # Python-Final-Project
+NOTE: YOU NEED TO HAVE THE LAST FM API KEY

+Run these lines:
+pipenv shell

+hypercorn main:app --bind 127.0.0.1:8000

+Then run last_fm_frontend.py

 Project idea #1:
 I want to have a project where users can rate their favorite artists and songs and get music recommendations based on rankings.
 It would have methods to: